Joemari43/Hotel/README.md

 Because Pages pulls the artifact straight from CI, you don’t have to commit `docs/` for publishing—only when you need a local preview.
 The workflow uses Node.js 18; adjust the version or trigger paths to match your process.

+### Pointing the static site at your backend

+- Update `public/config.js` with the public URL of your deployed Node/Express API (e.g., Render).
+The helper auto-detects GitHub Pages (`*.github.io`) and rewrites calls like `/api/bookings` to `https://your-backend-url.example.com/api/bookings`.
+Locally it falls back to relative URLs so `npm run dev` continues to work.
+- If you need to override the URL dynamically, set `window.HARBORVIEW_CONFIG = { apiBaseUrl: 'https://...' }` before `config.js` loads, or edit the default constant directly.

 ## Hosting the Node/Express Backend (Render example)

 1. **Rotate secrets locally**